night-rider93/boss-asish/README.md

 	This software is used in B2B and B2C
 (2)  Interface E-Commerce:-
-	In the model the software solution is installed on top of the back-end system in this software the product have there on database and business logically
+|<br>In the model the software solution is installed on top of the back-end system in this software the product have there on database and business logically

 <font color=red>